JuanIrache/tomgjson/readme.md

 - Enable creating static fields?
 Non interpolable fields?
 Text fields?
 Multidimensional fields?
 - Import from other formats, such as json
+- Send proper time.Time around and not milliseconds?